T. Andrew Yang

 via Zoom meetings, click this link during

-and, if necessary, set up a time with the professor to have an online
+set up a time with the professor to have an online meeting.
+Emails are

-meeting.
-Emails are typically replied within 24 hours.
-If you have not received
+typically replied within 24 hours.
+If you have not received a response within

-solution(s) you have tried, and the outcome you have got from these
+have encountered, the solution(s) you have tried, and the outcome you have

 Required Text: None